arunelias/session-alive/README.md

   When a background request fetches the URL, JavaScript code in the page is also executed.
 This may interfere with the page user is currently working with.
 To prevent this, [HEAD](https://tools.ietf.org/html/rfc2616#section-9.4) request can be opted, which will only fetch the page header information.

 > If a website implements a JavaScript idle timer in the browser itself, the *Background Request Rule* will not be enough to keep the session alive.
-> Use Advanced options or Foreground Auto-Reload options in this scenario.
+> Use Foreground Auto-Reload options in this scenario.

 #### Foreground Request Options
 <img src="readme-resources/screenshots/foreground-request-options.png">